unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 `SELECT * FROM users where username='john' and password='1' or '1'='1'`

-This basically tells SQL that if username is john, and the password is TRUE, then log in.
+This basically tells SQL that if the username is john, and the password is TRUE, then log in.

 <a href="/images/kiop4-3.png"><img src="/images/kiop4-3.png"></a>